 Types of Business in China

 In China, there are several different types of business structure which may be appropriate, depending on the specific needs of the expanding enteprise.
 We consider the key forms below:

 Wholly Foreign-Owned Enterprise

-A wholly foreign-owned enterprise, or WFOE or WOFE, is a limited liability company.
+A wholly foreign-owned enterprise, or WFOE, or WOFE, is a limited liability company.
 This type of entity is allowed to engage in profit-generating activities and hire local and foreign employees.
-This type of business is further divided into different categories including consulting, trading and manufacturing.
+This business structure is further divided into different categories including consulting, trading and manufacturing.

 This business type requires various involved individuals, including an investor, director, supervisor and legal representative.
 Additionally, this type of entity must have a registered company address and you must establish the business scope.